gavasques/aluno-power-platform/replit.md

     - `components/partners/ReviewModal.tsx` (157 lines) - Review system never implemented
     - `components/PerformanceMonitor.tsx` (154 lines) - Performance monitoring unused
     - And 10 more smaller components totaling 765 lines
-  - **Preserved Components**: OptimizedLayout.tsx maintained as it exports layout variants used in App.tsx and Layout.tsx
+  - **UPDATED**: OptimizedLayout.tsx removed during code cleanup (Jan 2025) as it was not actually used
   - **System Benefits**: Reduced global components from 224 to 207, eliminated 2,940+ lines of dead code
   - **No Breaking Changes**: All active functionality preserved, only truly orphaned code removed